Analysis | Why China’s Starting to Shake Up Interest Rates

 3. How does the new system work?

-From August, the PBOC replaced the benchmark lending rate with two new reference rates for bank loans, to be announced on the 20th of each month.
-All new and existing loans will be priced with reference to the new system by August 2020, effectively scrapping the old one-year lending-rate benchmark.
+Starting in August, the PBOC replaced the benchmark lending rate with two new reference rates for bank loans, to be announced on the 20th of each month.
+Most of the new and existing loans will be priced with reference to the new system by August 2020, effectively scrapping the old one-year benchmark.

 • The new loan prime rate, or LPR, is based on the interest rate for one-year loans that 18 banks offer their best customers.
 The banks submit the rate each month in the form of a spread over the interest rate of the PBOC’s medium-term loans.
-The intention is that banks mainly use this LPR as the basis for new loans to households and businesses.
-The first LPR was set slightly lower than the old LPR and benchmark rates.
-It’s expected to continue falling and to “achieve the effect of lowering the real interest rate for loans,” the central bank said.
-LPR declines would follow the PBOC cutting the medium-term lending rate or banks lowering the margin they charge above that.
+The intention is that banks mainly use this LPR as the basis for loans to households and businesses.
+It is set lower than the old benchmark rates and is expected to continue falling in 2020.

-• PBOC Governor Yi Gang has said the benchmark deposit rate -- the price banks offer to households or companies for their deposits -- will be kept in place for the time being.
+• PBOC Governor Yi Gang has said the benchmark deposit rate -- the interest banks offer to households or companies for deposits -- will be kept in place for now.

+• Outstanding loans will be converted from the old benchmark to the new one in 2020, between March and August.
+Banks will have to negotiate with clients on the pricing -- how many basis points to add or cut.
+While home mortgages will also be converted, the new borrowing cost must remain the same to “reflect the request to regulate the property market,” the central bank said.
+They can be repriced starting in 2021 at the earliest, and any adjustments after that must be at least a year apart.

 4. How do other central banks do it?